Guide for prospective applicants

 The CV needs to be accompanied by:

-• a brief research proposal (2-4 pp.) containing a summary of the topics that you find interesting and a short literature review that covers recent developments in your area of interest, and an idea and plan for your PhD research.
+- a brief research proposal and statement of purpose (2-4 pp.) containing a summary of the topics that you find interesting, overview of your previous work, a short literature review that covers recent developments in your area of interest, and an idea and plan for your PhD research.
 You should be able to briefly formulate existing gaps and think about how do you plan to fill them in the next few years.
-This does not have to be comprehensive and advanced, as during the first months of your PhD you’ll have time to work on all that and sharpen your plans, but you should this document as an opportunity to demonstrate your motivation and research skills.
+This does not have to be comprehensive and advanced, as during the initial months of your PhD you’ll have time to work on all that and sharpen your plans, but you should this document as an opportunity to demonstrate your motivation and research skills.
 Do remember to include other key components in your statement (a common mistake is to overlook including a literature review, contributions, output plan, and schedule) and avoid making your proposal generic (e.g. forgetting to mention the fit for our group, university, and Singapore, as admission/scholarship committees usually turn down such applications).
-For example, mention why you want to do a PhD particularly here, how does your expertise match our group, what research (i.e. papers) did attract your interest the most and how would you take it forward, etc. If your proposal gives an impression that it can be submitted also to several other universities, your application will not stand out;
+For example, mention why you want to do a PhD particularly here, how does your expertise match our group, what research (i.e. papers) did attract your interest the most and how would you take it forward, etc. In particular, make sure you link the proposed research to a few recent papers of our Lab (identify a few papers that you find most interesting and explain your reasoning).
+If your proposal gives an impression that it can be submitted also to several other universities, your application will not stand out;

 All the points above should be concise, e.g. a few paragraphs for each aforementioned aspect, so it shouldn’t take much time and effort to stand out.
 You will find that preparing such documentation is quite beneficial as it will also help you to explore and refine your thoughts and interests.